 Wage theft occurs when employers do not pay workers according to the law.
-Examples of wage theft include paying less than minimum wage, not paying workers overtime, not allowing workers to take meal and rest breaks, or taking workers' tips.
+Examples of wage theft include paying less than minimum wage, not paying workers overtime, not allowing workers to take meal and rest breaks, requiring off the clock work, or taking workers' tips.

 In California, all workers are protected by labor laws.

 - It does not matter where you were born or whether you have papers to work.

 - The Labor Commissioner's Office will not ask about your immigration status or report your immigration status to other government agencies.

 - You do not need a social security number or photo identification to file a claim or report a violation.